Jonathan Abramowitz

-Jonathan Stuart Abramowitz (born June 11, 1969) is an American clinical psychologist and Professor in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill (UNC-CH).
+Jonathan Stuart Abramowitz (born June 11, 1969) is an American clinical psychologist and professor in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill (UNC-CH).
 He is an expert on obsessive-compulsive disorder (OCD) and anxiety disorders whose work is highly cited.
-He maintains a research lab and serves as the Director of the UNC-CH Anxiety and Stress Disorders Clinic.
+He maintains a research lab and currently serves as the director of the UNC-CH Clinical Psychology PhD Program.
 Abramowitz approaches the understanding and treatment of psychological problems from a cognitive-behavioral perspective.

 Academic career

-Abramowitz earned his B.A. in Psychology from Muhlenberg College in 1991, his M.A. in Psychology from Bucknell University in 1993, and his Ph.D. in Clinical Psychology from the University of Memphis in 1998.
+Abramowitz earned his B.A. in Psychology from Muhlenberg College in 1991, his M.A. in psychology from Bucknell University in 1993, and his Ph.D. in clinical psychology from the University of Memphis in 1998.
 He completed both a predoctoral internship and postdoctoral fellowship at the Center for Treatment and Study of Anxiety at the University of Pennsylvania.
-He was a staff psychologist and Associate Professor at the Mayo Clinic (Rochester, Minnesota) from 2000 until 2006.
+He was a staff psychologist and associate professor at the Mayo Clinic (Rochester, Minnesota) from 2000 until 2006.
 He moved to North Carolina in the summer of 2006.

 Abramowitz's research focuses on the development and evaluation of cognitive-behavioral treatments (CBT) for OCD and other anxiety-related problems, as well as on understanding the nature and psychopathology of these problems.
 He is the author of approximately 300 publications, including more than 10 books and over 250 peer reviewed journal articles and book chapters.
 He has also worked extensively as a book and journal editor.
 Abramowitz has given invited lectures around the world and served in numerous editorial and advisory roles for scientific journals and organizations.

 Abramowitz is board certified by the American Board of Behavioral Psychology and is a licensed psychologist in North Carolina.
 In his clinical practice, he specializes in providing outpatient consultation and cognitive-behavioral treatment of OCD and other anxiety-related problems.